guide

 2. The nurture sequence

 For subscribers who aren’t ready to buy yet.
 A longer, slower drip of your best content that keeps you top-of-mind and builds trust over weeks.
 Often this is just your welcome flow extended, or your best evergreen articles sent on a schedule.
+How to write a nurture email sequence covers the value-first structure in full.

 3. The sales / launch sequence

 When you have something to sell, a short series (3–5 emails over a few days) that introduces the offer, handles objections, shares proof, and closes with urgency or a deadline.
 You trigger it manually for a launch, or automatically when someone joins a “interested” segment.
+(New to grouping subscribers this way?
+How to segment your email list breaks down tags and segments in plain English.)

 4. The re-engagement sequence

 Triggered when a subscriber hasn’t opened anything in, say, 60–90 days.
 Two or three emails: “still want to hear from me?” plus your best content.
 The ones who don’t respond, you remove — which actually improves your deliverability, because engaged lists land in the inbox.
+How to win back inactive email subscribers walks through the full sequence and the cleanup decision.

 5. The post-purchase sequence

 If you sell anything, automate what happens after the sale: deliver the product, say thanks, help them get a result, and (later) ask for a review or offer a complementary product.
 Happy customers are your best source of repeat sales.
+The mirror image of this — automating what happens when someone starts checkout but doesn’t finish — is abandoned-cart recovery, one of the highest-return automations once you’re selling.

 How to build these for free